-Every year I hear hundreds of albums, many of them very good.
-And it’d be easy to make a list of 100 great albums from 2017 but I must draw a line somewhere for “Best of the Year” lists such as this and so we’ve got 25 of our favorites.
-Please note that I have not listed any order to the albums on this list as that would be an impossible task for the me to do.
-I spent a majority of 2017 listening to these records and I suspect I’ll spend a lot of 2018 doing so as well.
-I hope you’ll find this list of great projects useful as you try to recap the best of 2017 in country music.
+Every year we hear hundreds of album with many of them recordings I'd classify as good.
+So, it’d be easy to make a list of 100 great albums from 2017, but we must draw a line somewhere for “Best of the Year” lists such as this.
+This is howwe’ve got 25 of our favorites.
+Please note that I have not listed any order to the albums on this list as that would be an impossible task for the me to do. we spent a majority of 2017 listening to these records and, we suspect we’ll spend a lot of 2018 doing so as well.
+We hope you’ll find this list of great projects useful as you try to recap the best of 2017 in country music.

 Aaron Burdett - Refuge (Organic Recordings)